Lemoncode/react-hooks-by-example/02-use-state-object/Readme.md

 +  });
 ```

-So we create a state to which we store the object, but it would come to us
+By doing this we create a state that stores the object, but it would a good idea to
-good to have some strong typing, to help us find silly bugs
+get benefit of using TypeScript and add strong typing, this will help us finding silly bugs
-of the type I forgot to put the "t" in lastname.
+like _Ouch !
+I forgot to type the "t" in lastname_.

 ```diff
 + interface UserInfo {